 The Tablet, 6 October 1888

 In 1891, at the age of 32 Father William George Lennon was living in Harlech Road, Great Crosby, a seaside hamlet to the north of Liverpool’s docks.
 His longest appointment was at St. Joseph's church in Blundellsands (around 1890 until 1905), a middle class residential area close to the seafront.
-In October 1899 he organised a Grand Bazaar at Waterloo Town Hall to raise funds for the church and so successful was he in his attempts that he received a congratulatory telegram from his Holiness the Pope in Rome.
+In October 1899 he organised a Grand Bazaar at Waterloo Town Hall to raise funds for the church.
+William was so successful in his attempts that he received a congratulatory telegram from his Holiness the Pope in Rome!

 St. Joseph's dates from 1885–86 and was designed by A.E.
 Purdie

 Gore's Directory has him in Crosby in 1905 but not in 1909 by which time he seems to have moved across to the Wirral, perhaps to be closer to his brother Richard who was living in Liscard.
 His replacement at St. Josephs was Canon Robert Etherington who was the Rector from 1905 to 1937.

 It has been suggested that William had a fall from grace, Catholic Records alluding to nervous breakdowns and a possible drink problem.
 Beatle John’s Uncle Charlie, once remarked that his own Uncle “was a priest in Birkenhead until he started playing around with the women” and there are rumours that he was dismissed from his post in Wallasey because of a relationship with his housekeeper.
 For many years he did live with an unmarried housekeeper, Lucy Kavanagh, but there is no evidence that he was not celibate.